BombSquaders/BombSquad-Bot/README.md

       for security and other reason it is recommended to use the same username and database name

-And after you have done all changes and these points are ensured you can run the bot simply by opening a terminal in the root directory and type in the terminal `python bot.py` or `<python version/path> bot.py` based on your OS settings.
+And after you have done all changes and these points are ensured you can run the bot simply by opening a terminal in the root directory then on linux or mac you can just use `./bot.py` on windows you need to run `python bot.py` or `<python version/path> bot.py` based on your OS settings.

 ## Other README files
 There are more README files spread in the directories on this branch of this repository.